relab/thesis-proposals/2022/ca-based-incentives.md

 ## Tasks / Milestones

 - Study the incentive scheme of the Swarm network
-- Study cellular automata with wolfram mathematica
+- Study cellular automata with Wolfram Mathematica
-- Implement the simulation tool for Swarm storage network
+- Implement the simulation tool for Swarm storage network in Mathematica (or optionally C++)

 ## Background on Distributed Storage Systems and incentives

-A few videos about Swram storage network and cellualr automata:
+A few videos about Swarm storage network and cellular automata:

 - [Ethereum Swarm](https://www.youtube.com/watch?v=VgTZV471WFM)
 - [Cellular Automata by Stephen Wolfram](https://www.youtube.com/watch?v=pMfrRFNCKhE)